Ellen DeGeneres ‘Ditched Wedding Ring’ According To Bogus Divorce Report

 Ellen DeGeneres and Portia de Rossi’s marriage is on the brink of divorce.
 At least that’s according to an article that appeared in Woman’s Day.
-According to the tabloid, Ellen is no longer wearing her wearing her wedding and the two looked visibly “stressed” last week, presumably because of their marital issues.
-But celebrity rumor watchdog, Gossip Cop, is on the case and they are reporting that the story is bogus.
+According to the tabloid, Ellen is no longer wearing her wedding ring and the two looked visibly “stressed” last week, presumably because of their marital issues.
+But celebrity rumor watchdog Gossip Cop is on the case and they are reporting that the story is bogus.

 Woman’s Day‘s alleged source contends that Ellen and Portia are refusing to deal with the problems in their marriage and are hiding from them instead.